WorldChainS/WSC-Token-Factory/README.md

 ## Token Factory

-The Token Factory allows simple creation of a standard ERC20 token on WSC.
+The Token Factory allows simple creation of a standard ERC20 token on WorldChain.
 It requires an injected web3 (Mist or Metamask) to function.
 It also has uPort support.

 It does not use an on-chain factory at this point in time.